carpentries-incubator/git-novice-branch-pr/episodes/09-github.md

 Receiving objects: 100% (5453/5453), 6.83 MiB | 1.87 MiB/s, done.
 Resolving deltas: 100% (3386/3386), done.
 From https://github.com/vlad/planets.git
- * [new branch]      master   -> origin/master
+ * [new branch]      main   -> origin/main
 ~~~
 {: .output}

-So we have now updated the master branch of our new repository to match
+So we have now updated the main branch of our new repository to match
-the master branch of the GitHub repository which we can confirm by examining the git log.
+the main branch of the GitHub repository which we can confirm by examining the git log.

 ~~~
 git log --oneline